-You will be working within the government ecosystem, which means working, sometimes closely, with other government contractors, civil servants, and organizations like the United States Digital Service.
+You will be working within the government ecosystem, which means working, sometimes closely, with other government contractors and civil servants.
 Working with people outside of your company means you'll likely encounter different working styles and cultural norms.
 At the same time, working as part of a larger team allows us to deliver on projects of larger scale and complexity.

 The government also imposes a level of bureaucracy that is typically not present in a company of our size in the private sector.
 We operate in a regulated environment, where checks and compliance is built into the process of building software.
 This can make the path to production slower and some decisions, such as tools and processes, lie outside of our control.
 However, beyond writing code, finding and recommending ways to improve the way government software is built is one of the highest-leverage ways we help fulfill our mission.